Valdez95/StoreItemDemand/README.md

 Feature engineering came from separating my datetime object into time, day, week, month, and year variables.

 ## Methods
-I used TBATS, Arima, and Facebooks Prophet package to create prediction models on this data set.
+I used TBATS, Arima, and Facebook's Prophet package to create prediction models on this data set.